damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Team Call

 1. The team call is every workday except Friday from 8:30am to 9:00am Pacific Time (mostly 5:30pm - 6:00pm Central European Time).
-1. Every last Friday of the month we have a AMA to talk about anything our team is thinking about.
+1. Every last Friday of the month we have an AMA to talk about anything our team is thinking about.
 1. We use [Zoom](https://zoom.us) for the call since Google Hangouts is capped at 15 people.
 The link is in the calendar invite and also listed at the top of the team agenda Google Doc called _Team Agenda_.
 1. The call is recorded automatically, and we have a 1 GB limit for recordings which is roughly sufficient for 3 days; after this is full, the recording will not be stored.
 Access recordings in [Zoom](https://zoom.us) using the generic credentials in the Shared vault in 1Password; find "My Recordings".
 Remember to actively _log out_ after viewing or downloading the recording, otherwise you will appear as the Moderator on subsequent calls.
 1. We start on time and will not wait for people.